AmbireTech/adex-protocol/README.md

 * `channelOpen(channel)`: open an OUTPACE channel
 * `channelWithdraw(state, signatures, merkleProof, amount)`: allows anyone who earned from this channel to withdraw their earnings by providing `(state, signatures)` and `merkleProof`
-* `channelExpiredWithdraw()`: allows the channel creator to withdraw the remaining deposit in a channel after it expired; not needed on blockchain platforms where we can define our own "end block" function, like Cosmos/Polkadot
+* `channelExpiredWithdraw(channel)`: allows the channel creator to withdraw the remaining deposit in a channel after it expired; not needed on blockchain platforms where we can define our own "end block" function, like Cosmos/Polkadot

 ### Smart Platform